deepset-ai/haystack-integrations/integrations/vllm.md

 prompt_node = PromptNode(model_name_or_path=model, top_k=1, max_length=256)
 ```
-The model will be inferred based on the model served on the vLLM server
+The model will be inferred based on the model served on the vLLM server.
 For more configuration examples, take a look at the unit-tests.

 #### Hosting a vLLM Server